YuliiaMoholivets/GoIT-test/README.md

+This is a simple test task from GoIT School designed for educational purposes.

+Link to the live page - https://yuliiamoholivets.github.io/GoIT-test/

 The project was created to reproduce the situation when a user subscribes/unsubscribes to a certain profile.
 In accordance with the technical task, the project implemented: